Dksie09/cNFT/README.md

 A fun project project allows you to create a Compressed NFT (cNFT) collection featuring your profile picture and social links as metadata, and airdrop it to your friends.

+*A sneak peek into cNFTs airdropped by fellows to my wallet*

 <img src="https://github.com/user-attachments/assets/7edabcf7-7d80-47a5-84f1-4908952380c0" alt="Screenshot of cNFTs from my wallet" width="500">

 ## Getting Started